static site checker

 all copy non HTML files too

-dedu copy non HTML files too, but
+dedu copy non HTML files, but

 deduplicate them, changing links

-in HTML source if necessary (see
+in HTML source as necessary (see

 below)